friesipayung/friesipayung/README.md

 # Hello! 👋

 My name is Friendly Sipayung and I'm a software developer / devOps engineer.
-I'm from Indonesia, living in Yogyakarta and currently working at Volantis.io.
+I'm from Indonesia, living in Yogyakarta and currently working at [Volantis](https://volantis.io) and [W3GG](https://w3gg.io).

 ## Get in touch